zotero/zoterobib/src/html/faq.md

 We created ZBib because we thought there should be a bibliography tool that was free, easier and more pleasant to use, and much more accurate.

-Unlike other tools, ZBib doesn't bombard you with ads or try to charge you (or your school) money for full functionality or more advanced citation styles.
+Unlike other tools, ZBib doesn't bombard you with ads or try to charge you (or your school) money for full functionality or additional citation styles.
 And since it's built by the team behind Zotero and based on the same open-source technology, you can count on the same expertise and attention to detail that people rely on when they write dissertations and scholarly papers in Zotero.

 ### Should I use ZBib or Zotero?